 “You can collect rainwater from rooftops in mosquito-proof containers.
 The water can be used later on lawn or garden areas.”

-Some areas, such as Missoula, have even initiated programs encouraging rainwater harvesting.
-However, the DNRC asks (see here) that anyone proposing rainwater harvest of more than 0.1 acre feet contact them before moving forward.
+Some areas like Missoula have even initiated programs encouraging rainwater harvesting.
+However, the DNRC asks (see here) that anyone proposing rainwater harvest of more than 0.1-acre-feet contact them before moving forward.

 Sewage and Waste Removal

 Montana’s sewage regulations are surprisingly modern and relaxed.
 The law specifically mentions newer systems like composting toilets and “experimental systems.”

 Because the law is detailed, you shouldn’t have too much trouble getting a permit for your off-grid waste disposal system.
 The biggest hurdle you might encounter is the law requiring all homes with running water to install septic or connect to the municipal sewage system.